BinaryVixen899/AOC/AOC2021/AOC7/notes.md

+# WWID
+Crafting a unique method so that I can do what I want to do with this

+# TODO
+* This is a good time to brush up on the instantiation of arrays and slices in golang.
+I know the differences in the textbook sense, but it's the form of them in the code that gets me.

+---

 --- Day 7: The Treachery of Whales ---
 A giant whale has decided your submarine is its next meal, and it's much faster than you are.
 There's nowhere to run!